Dalmatia Wine Region

 Southern Dalmatia Wine Region

-Pelješac, Korčula, and the southern islands — Croatia's most intense and prestigious red wines
+Pelješac, Korčula and the southern islands — Croatia's most intense reds

 Extreme Viticulture

-Southern Dalmatia represents the most intense and prestigious red-wine zone in Croatia.
+Southern Dalmatia is Croatia's most intense and prestigious red-wine zone.
 The region is dominated by coastal peninsulas and islands, with vineyards planted on extremely steep slopes (often 30–45°) directly above the sea.
-The combination of limestone karst soils, among the highest sun exposure in Europe, and the unique "double sun effect" from sunlight reflecting off the Adriatic creates some of the most extreme vineyard conditions anywhere.
+Limestone karst soils, some of the highest sun exposure in Europe and the unique double-sun effect from sunlight reflecting off the Adriatic combine to create some of the most extreme vineyard conditions anywhere.

 The Climate Advantage

 Southern Dalmatia has a hot Mediterranean climate, more extreme than Central Dalmatia.
-Very long, dry summers with minimal rainfall are mitigated by cooling night breezes from the sea.
-Harvest often occurs later than in Central Dalmatia despite higher temperatures, due to slow phenolic ripening on old vines.
+Very long, dry summers with minimal rainfall are tempered by cooling night breezes from the sea.
+Harvest often falls later than in Central Dalmatia despite higher temperatures, thanks to slow phenolic ripening on old vines.

 Flagship Appellations